geomagpy/magpy/README.md

 You can also select a specific temperature column by using "select=temperature2".
 When writing IMAGCDF files MagPy is using np.nan as fill value for missing data.
-You can change that by providing a different fill value using the option fillvalue:
+You can change that by providing a different fill value using the option *fillvalue*:

         data.write('/path/to/export/', format_type='IMAGCDF', fillvalue=99999.0)